code4policy/2024/precoursework.md

 >2.
 Become familiar as well as some basic concepts (variables, lists, strings, logic).
 It will be easier to learn and use these concepts in class if you've encountered them before.
 >3.
 Help you learn to think through coding problems and teach you some of the skills you will need to debug and get yourself un-stuck

+The goal for now is not mastery, but familiarity.
 If you have any questions or concerns, feel free to message me in the class Slack!
 See you soon!